geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

-        Students with diverse backgrounds are encouraged to apply (e.g. geography, IT, design, engineering, environmental sciences, social sciences, communications, etc) and also scientists and students specializing on the theme of the challenge **Health and Wellbeing**
+        Students with diverse backgrounds are encouraged to apply (e.g. geography, IT, design, engineering, environmental sciences, social sciences, communications, etc) and also scientists and students specializing on the theme of the challenge TO ADD

     .. grid-item-card:: :fas:`person` Places available